Install Maestro

 Add the MCP server to Codex

-codex mcp add maestro -- maestro mcpIf you built Maestro from source and the binary is not on your PATH, replace maestro with the absolute path to the binary you built.
+codex mcp add maestro -- maestro mcpIf you built Maestro from source and did not add it to your PATH, replace maestro with the absolute path to the binary.
+Start maestro run first, then let your MCP client invoke maestro mcp against the same database.

 Official npm builds currently cover: